MSRevive/sylphiel/README.md

 # sylphiel
-The bot used in the MSRebirth server.
+The bot used in the MSRebirth Discord server.
+Named after everyone's favourite NPC.